Joint Classics-History Ph.D. Program in Ancient History

 Written and oral exams will be taken in two minor fields: Greco-Roman literature and a historical field outside of Greco-Roman history.

-The sight reading lists, focusing on historical authors, is designed to give students guidance as to which authors and works they should read in the original languages.
+The sight reading list is designed to give students guidance as to which authors and works they should read in the original languages.
 The prelim reading lists will comprise standard works of secondary literature with which students should be familiar by the time they take their preliminary exam.

 Students are expected to take the preliminary exam by the start of the eighth semester.
 This exam will consist of a three hour oral examination in two major fields: Greek history (from the archaic to the end of the Hellenistic period) and Roman history (from the beginning to Justinian).
 There will be one examiner in each field and one presider; the other members of the Ancient History faculty are invited to attend.